Kgratton6/kgratton6/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile

-👋 Hi there!
 I'm a **Computer Engineering student at Polytechnique Montreal** with a passion for informatics.
 I love diving into the world of technology and exploring new concepts.

 ## About Me